DEIMOS

 • have the circle cut out along the bottom edge;

-• are reasonably straight, with no more than once inch of warp from side to side
+• are reasonably straight, with no more than one inch of warp from side to side

-If a mask does not meet these criteria it may jam or otherwise cause problems during mask loading.
+If a mask does not meet these criteria it may jam or otherwise cause problems during mask loading, so do not load it!

 2. Rotate instrument into position: